Perennial plants: Lift, divide, repeat Now is the time to divide perennials, spring divide perennials

 Cutting high hedges, trimming high hedges, hedge trimming Bourne End, hedge cutting Bourne End, Marlow, Flackwell heath

-In 2015 I had quotes to have my Leylandii hedge cut.
+A few years ago I had quotes to have my Leylandii hedge cut.
 It was not overgrown, but rather tall, and long, and the warm weather really gets it growing.

 The prices I got then for my 40 meter long, 3.5 metre high hedge were £80 and £95.
 For each side!

 It sounded a little steep so I tested it with a time and motion study.

 When I have cut the hedge myself in the past it has taken over 3 hours to cut each side.
 This was mainly because of the requirement to constantly climb on to an access platform and then down again to move it along.
 And the fact that I used a comparatively short cutting blade.
 70cms would normally be considered long, but when faced with 140 square metres it’s small.

 Cutting the top involves a trapeze act with two ladders.
 So cutting from the ground instead is infinitely safer, as well as faster.